Article I: Membership and Officers of the Board

 The Board may add items to the agenda of a special meeting at any time prior to the conclusion of the meeting, except that final disposition may not be taken on any matter added to the agenda unless timely notice to the addition has been given as required by law.

-7. Minutes.
+- Minutes.
 The Secretary of the Board shall keep the minutes of all regular and special meetings of the Board.
-Such minutes shall be distributed with the agenda in preparation for the subsequent meeting and, following approval shall be open to public inspection in the Office of the President during regular University business hours and shall also be posted on the University’s Board of Regents Web Page.
+Such minutes shall be distributed with the agenda in preparation for the subsequent meeting and, following approval shall be open to public inspection in the Office of the President during regular University business hours and shall also be posted on the University’s Board of Regents web page.

-9. Executive Sessions.
-During any regular or special meeting of the Board, the Board may hold an executive session to discuss matters as permitted by applicable laws of the state of Washington.
+- Executive Sessions.
+During any regular or special meeting of the Board, the Board may hold an executive (closed) session to discuss matters as permitted by applicable laws of the state of Washington.

-11. Appearance Before the Board.
-The meetings of the Board are intended for presentation of agenda items by the Regents, President, Provost, Vice Presidents, Chancellors, and other University officials as requested by the President, and the Senior Assistant Attorney General for discussion and action by members of the Board.
+- Appearance Before the Board.
+The meetings of the Board are intended for presentation of agenda items by the Regents, President, Provost and Executive Vice President, Vice Presidents, Chancellors, other University officials as requested by the President, and the Senior Assistant Attorney General for discussion and action by members of the Board.
+Appearance via videoconferencing, telephone, or other electronic method is acceptable, rather than appearing in person; however, in-person presentations are strongly encouraged.
 Additionally, time shall be provided for public comment at each Board meeting.

-C. Scheduling of Speakers.
-Speakers who sign up in advance and who are commenting on matters before the Board will be given priority during the public comment period.
+- Scheduling of Speakers.
+Speakers who sign up in advance, who are commenting on matters before the Board, and who are appearing in person (exception for speakers with disabilities for whom physical attendance would be difficult) will be given priority during the public comment period.
+Speakers must register in advance with the Office of the President in order to appear via videoconferencing, telephone, or other electronic method.
 Should a large number of speakers wish to speak on the same issue or topical area, the Chair of the Board may ask representatives of the group to summarize their colleagues’ statements, or limit the number of speakers on a given topic.
-If, by virtue of time or other constraints, a speaker is not able to present his/her comments, said comments may be distributed in writing to the Office of the President for distribution to the Regents.
+Speakers also have the option of providing written comment to the Office of the President for distribution to the Regents.

-12. Guidelines and Procedures for Submittal of Agenda Items to the Board.
-The topics of business to be introduced at a regular or special meeting shall be included on the Agenda by observing the following guidelines.
+- Guidelines and Procedures for Submittal of Agenda Items to the Board.
+The topics of business to be introduced at a regular or special meeting shall be included on the agenda by observing the following guidelines.

-A. Agenda items may be submitted only by an appropriate University official as follows: Regent, President, Provost, Vice Presidents, Chancellors, other University officials as requested by the President, and the and Senior Assistant Attorney General.
+- Agenda items may be submitted only by an appropriate University official as follows: Regents, President, Provost and Executive Vice President, Vice Presidents, Chancellors, other University officials as requested by the President, and the Senior Assistant Attorney General.

-B. All items submitted to the Board for action must first be submitted to and discussed by the appropriate Committee, as provided in Article III of these Bylaws, at least one (1) Committee meeting prior to the meeting at which action will be requested.
-This requirement may be suspended by the Chair of the Board as to any action item.
+- All items submitted to the Board for action must first be submitted to and discussed by the appropriate Committee, as provided in Article III of these Bylaws, at least one (1) Committee meeting prior to the meeting at which action will be requested, except:

-C. All items to be included in the agenda must be submitted in writing no later than ten (10) days prior to the Board meeting to the Secretary of the Board, who shall be responsible for preparation and distribution of the Agenda, except as otherwise allowed by Article II, Section 5 of these Bylaws.
+- All items to be included in the agenda must be submitted in writing no later than ten (10) days prior to the Board meeting to the Secretary of the Board, who shall be responsible for preparation and distribution of the agenda, except as otherwise allowed by Article II, Section 5 of these Bylaws.

-13. Rules of Procedure.
-Robert’s Rules of Order, latest revised edition, shall govern all meetings of the Board, except where such rules of order are superseded by the Bylaws of the Board or applicable statutes or regulations.
+- Rules of Procedure.
+Robert’s Rules of Order, latest revised edition, shall govern all meetings of the Board, except where such rules of order are superseded by these Bylaws, Board Policies, or applicable statutes or regulations.